Key

 & Kusadas

-This area is well known
+This area is well

-for its ancient ruins,
+known for its ancient

-the most important being
+ruins, the most important

-Ephesus.
-Both towns are
+being Ephesus.
+Both

-ideal for families with
+families with golden

-golden sand beaches and
+sand beaches and a

-a variety of entertainment,
+variety of entertainment,

-restaurants and bars to
+restaurants and bars

-keep you entertained into
+to keep you entertained

-the night.
+into the night.

 Antalya